-If no timed or 3 heats qualification was held, the competitors who are eliminated in the same round with the equal heat rank will be tied on the final ranking (for example in quarterfinals 4-person format, competitors ranked third in the heats will all be ranked 9 and the ones ranked fourth in the heat will all be ranked based on their rank on the seeding list going into the competition.
+If no timed or 3 heats qualification was held, the competitors who are eliminated in the same round with the equal heat rank will be ranked based on their rank on the seeding list going into the competition.
 RAL and DNS will be considered as separate groups and ranks will be adjusted consequently.